DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - 2.1.2 Asset Classification
   - It's important to identify and classify assets, such as systems, mobile devices etc.
   - **Classification**: derived from compliance mandates, the process of recognizing organizational impacts if information suffers any security compromise (whether to confidentiality, integrity, availability, non-repudiation, authenticity, privacy, or safety)
+  - Classification identifies the value of data to an organization
-  - Asset classifications should match data classification, i.e. if a computer is processing top secret data, the computer should be classified as a top secret asset
+  - 📝Asset classifications should match data classification, i.e. if a computer is processing top secret data, the computer should be classified as a top secret asset
   - **Clearance**: relates to access of certain classfication of data or equipment, and who has access to that level or classification
   - A **formal access approval process** should be used to change user access; the process should involve approval from the data/asset owner, and the user should be informed about rules and limits
     - before a user is granted access they should be educated on working with that level of classification